Why is it Important to Optimise Old Content?

 Boost Your Rankings

-Since 2011, Google has been using what they call the ‘Freshness algorithm’ which is designed to give users the most recent and up-to-date content.
+Since 2011, Google has been using the ‘Freshness algorithm’ which is designed to give users the most recent and up-to-date content.
 Think about the last time you Googled something; the top results are typically from the same or past year.
 For example, if you Google ‘how to plant a tree’, you can see dates for 2019 and 2020 at the top of the search results.

 Some keywords will benefit more from fresh content, like those referring to current events, product updates and trending topics.
 Monitoring search volume and mentions on social media can also help you to understand which content you should update based on the most popular trends.